anindilla/anindilla/README.md

 - Learning TypeScript & Python through fun projects
 - Building random stuff that makes me laugh
-- Figuring out what it means to "vibe-code" as a non-engineer
+- Figuring out what it means to "vibe-code" as an ex-engineering student
 - Creating chaos in the best possible way

 ---